turingschool/mod-0-curriculum/session4/index.md

 ## Housekeeping and Goals
 ### Wins

-- Nice work figuring out pull requests!
+- Fairly high scores on hooking up a remote to your local repository!
+This is great!
+Keep pracitcing!
+And, definitely go over the task 1 from the hw again if it's still fuzzy.
+- Similar scores for navigating Github as well as forking and cloning

 ### Follow-Ups

-- Some low survey scores on how to hook up a local repository (on your computer) with a remote one (on github).
-Definitely go over the task 1 from the hw again if it's still fuzzy
 - Don't "Initial Commit" on an already-existing project (like the mod0resources repository); remember to start with a present-tense verb with a capital letter (like Add, Change, Remove, Fix, Make, etc.)
-- Edit files using your text editor, not `echo`
+- Remember to be aware of where you are in your directory structure of the terminal before you clone anything down or start running git commands.
+Make sure you've navigated to where you want to be

 ### Other Notes